Automatically mirror all your Forgejo repositories to GitHub or any Forgejo instance

 🔑 Required token scopes

-Source (Forgejo)
+Source token (Forgejo)

-Your FROM_TOKEN must have:
+Your SOURCE_TOKEN must support:

 • Repository: read + write